 Despite these advances, the joint interpretation of surface wave dispersion and receiver functions is still faced with at least four significant challenges.
-First, as traditionally applied, the techniques have yielded information at different lateral resolutions.
+First, as traditionally applied, surface waves and receiver functions have yielded information at different lateral length scales.
 Second, also traditionally, surface wave dispersion information has derived from teleseismic earthquakes and has been produced mostly at long periods (> 20 sec), which are not ideally sensitive to the earth's crust.
 Third, joint quantitative interpretation requires meaningful uncertainties for both data types.
 Fourth, the uncertainties in the resulting model must be quantified.
 Inextricably related to this is the need to find a model parameterization that possesses all and only the detail of structure necessary to fit both types of data.
-The purpose of this paper is to develop an approach to joint interpretation of surface wave dispersion and receiver functions that addresses these challenges.
+The purpose of this paper is to develop an approach to joint interpretation of surface wave dispersion and receiver functions that addresses these challenges in a practical, computationally efficient way that allows for automated application to large arrays of seismometers.

-The first challenge has been ameliorated by the recent deployment of large seismic arrays such as the Earthscope/USarray Transportable Array (TA), CEArray in China (Zheng et al., 2010), the Virtual European Broadband Seismic Network, and PASSCAL and Flexible Array experiments in which relatively close station spacing allows much better resolution from surface waves.
+The first challenge has been ameliorated by the recent deployment of large seismic arrays such as the Earthscope/USarray Transportable Array (TA), CEArray in China (Zheng et al., 2010), the Virtual European Broadband Seismic Network, and PASSCAL and Flexible Array experiments in which relatively close station spacing (50-100 km) allows much better resolution from surface waves.
 Recent developments in surface wave tomography have been stimulated to exploit these arrays.
 Examples of array-based surface wave tomography methods include the two-plane wave and related methods (Pollitz, 2008; Yang et al., 2008a,b; Pollitz and Snoke, 2010), eikonal tomography (Lin et al., 2009) and Helmholtz tomography (Lin and Ritzwoller, 2011).
 These new array methods applied to data from the TA (e.g., Lin et al., 2011; Ritzwoller et al., 2011) and CEArray (Zhou et al., 2012) generate surface wave dispersion maps of unprecedented resolution (50-75 km) across large regions.
 In addition, tomographic methods based on ambient noise have been developed to augment information from teleseismic earthquakes.
 Ambient noise tomography (ANT) produces relatively short period (8-40 sec) surface wave information that agrees with information from teleseismic earthquakes in the period band of overlap (25-40 sec) (e.g., Yang and Ritzwoller, 2008; Ritzwoller et al., 2011).
-Dispersion information from ambient noise, therefore, constrains the crust in a way that is directly complementary to RF analyses.
-The second challenge facing the joint interpretation of surface wave and RF information, therefore, is addressed by the development of ANT.
+Dispersion information from ambient noise, therefore, constrains the crust in a way that is directly complementary to receiver function analyses.
+The second challenge facing the joint interpretation of surface wave and receiver function information, therefore, is addressed by the development of ANT.
 Indeed, inversions for 3-D models of the crust and uppermost mantle based on surface wave dispersion information from ANT (perhaps with earthquake tomography) have been increasingly common in the past few years (e.g., Bensen et al., 2009; Lin et al., 2011; Moschetti et al., 2010a,b; Yang et al., 2008a,b; Yang et al., 2012; Zheng et al., 2011; Zhou et al., 2012).